scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 For much larger, more highly connected ASes, the path-discovery tasks of the control service can be distributed over many instances in order to increase the PCB throughput.

-On a cold start of the network, full connectivity is obtained after a number of propagation steps corresponding to the diameter of the network.
+On a cold start of the network, full connectivity is obtained at worst after a number of propagation steps corresponding to the diameter of the network, unless ASes propagate beacons more frequently at bootstrapping.
 Assuming a network diameter of 6, this corresponds to roughly 3 minutes on average.

 When a new link is added to the network, it will be available to connect two ASes at distances D1 and D2 from the link, respectively, after a mean time (D1+D2)*T/2.